levimcg/focus-trapper/README.md

 ## Inspiration
 The idea for this focus trapper component was inspired by the [FocusTrapZone](https://developer.microsoft.com/en-us/fabric#/controls/web/focustrapzone) React component in the the [Microsoft Fabric](https://developer.microsoft.com/en-us/fabric#/) design system.

+## Known issues
+🐛 So far these are the bugs I can find.

+- Using radio buttons breaks the focus trap if you tab through a set of them without making a selection.